Kraks/dataflow-analysis/README.md

 ## Dataflow Analysis

-An implementation of traditional dataflow analyses for an imperative language TIP.
+A Racket implementation of traditional dataflow analyses for an imperative language TIP.

 ### The TIP Language